WHY DESIGN LABS?

 STEM AND THE ARTS COORDINATING COUNCIL

-Front Row (Left to Right): Susie Welty (Preschool); Denise Yassine (5th-6th, History); Ashley Spalletta (4th-8th, Music); Maithili Mankar (5th-6th, Science); Andrea Weiss (Former Director of Innovation and Learning); Sarah Philip (K-4th, Art); Back Row (Left to Right): Dr. Edwin Gordon (Head of School); Chris Pryor (Assistant Head of School for Advancement and External Affairs); Carlos Hernandez (STEM Educator); Alyce Penn (Director of Strategic Marketing and Communications); Todd Friedman (3rd); Desmond McGlone (7th-8th, Math)
+Front Row (Left to Right): Susie Welty (Preschool); Denise Yassine (5th-6th, History); Ashley Spalletta (4th-8th, Music); Maithili Mankar (5th-6th, Science); Andrea Weiss (Former Director of Innovation and Learning); Sarah Philip (K-4th, Art); Back Row (Left to Right): Dr. Edwin Gordon (Head of School); Chris Pryor (Former Assistant Head of School for Advancement and External Affairs); Carlos Hernandez (STEM Educator); Alyce Penn (Director of Strategic Marketing and Communications); Todd Friedman (3rd); Desmond McGlone (7th-8th, Math)

 To enhance the integration of STEM and the Arts into the educational experience throughout the campus through strategic leadership, coordination, and alignment across the grade levels.
 The Council will make recommendations to the Head of School and Director of Innovation and Learning for strategic alignment of practices and investments in STEM and the Arts.